rust-lang/rust/src/doc/guide.md

 If you are trying to execute a closure on an iterator for its side effects, just use `for` instead.

-There are tons of interesting iterator adapters. `take(n)` will get the first `n` items out of an iterator, and return them as a list.
+There are tons of interesting iterator adapters. `take(n)` will return an iterator over the next `n` elements of the original iterator, note that this has no side effect on the original iterator.
 Let's try it out with our infinite iterator from before, `count()`:

 ```{rust}
 for i in std::iter::count(1i, 5i).take(5) {